Estimated reading time: 3.5 minutes

 - Visibility – Giving the new manager the platform to communicate with all levels and members is incredibly valuable in giving them direct insight into company culture, topics and concerns.
 It also helps to gain the trust and loyalty of their team members

-5. Mentoring programs can also be useful for executives
+5. Mentoring programs can also be useful for senior level executives

 It is common practice to provide a new employee with a mentor during their first few weeks in the company.
 These mentoring programs could also be really helpful, as they help with networking and relationship building, and can provide in depth insight into the company.
 Mentors for executives can include colleagues of the same or higher level, so that they can provide the right type of guidance.